SLakshmiMeghana/ShipwreckInsights/README.md

 - Passengers in 1st class were more likely to survive.
 - The port of embarkation also played a role in survival chances.

-These insights are visualized using various plots and graphs in the notebook.
+These insights are visualized using various plots and graphs in the Analysis notebook.